 Certificate programs are traditionally one-year courses of study that provide specialized technical career training.
 Successful students develop essential skills and gain technical background that prepares them to enter the workforce.
-All certificate programs offered at Lamar State College-Orange are exempt from the testing requirements of the Texas Success Initiative (TSI) except Information Technology Support Assistant-Networking Specialization; Information Technology Support Assistant-Software Development Specialization; Safety, Health and Environmental; Medical Administrative Assistant, and Vocational Nursing.
+All certificate programs with 42 credit hours or less offered at Lamar State College-Orange are exempt from the testing requirements of the Texas Success Initiative (TSI).